OfficeDev/office-js-docs-pr/docs/quickstarts/sso-quickstart-customize.md

 # Customize the SSO-enabled add-in you that created with the Yeoman generator

-The [single sign-on (SSO) quick start](sso-quickstart.md) creates an SSO-enabled add-in that gets the signed-in user's profile information and writes it to the document.
-In this article, you'll walk through the process of customizing the SSO-enabled add-in that you created with the quick start, adding support for two-factor authentication and adding new functionality that requires different access scopes.

 > [!IMPORTANT]
-> This article builds upon the SSO-enabled add-in that's created by completing the [SSO quick start](sso-quickstart.md).
-Please complete the quick start before proceeding any further with this article.
+> This article builds upon the SSO-enabled add-in that's created by completing the [single sign-on (SSO) quick start](sso-quickstart.md).
+Please complete the quick start before reading this article.

+The [SSO quick start](sso-quickstart.md) creates an SSO-enabled add-in that gets the signed-in user's profile information and writes it to the document.
+In this article, you'll walk through the process of customizing the SSO-enabled add-in that you created with the quick start, to add new functionality that requires different permissions.

 ## Prerequisites